 - Proceed with a Standard Backup (this is a complete backup of all of your data, applications, and system settings)

-To learn more about these options, and what to expect when running your first "Full Volume Backup" see Creating legacy bootable backups of macOS Big Sur.
+To learn more about these options, and what to expect when running your first "Full Volume Backup" see Creating legacy bootable copies of macOS (Big Sur and later).

 Does my CCC backup have to be bootable for me to restore data from it?

-After CCC has established an initial bootable backup, will it keep the destination System volume up to date?
+After CCC has established an initial bootable copy, will it keep the destination System volume up to date?

 No. We would like to offer this functionality, but doing so involves some unacceptable compromises.
 Due to an inflexibility in Apple's APFS replication utility (ASR), we can only update the destination System volume by cloning both the System and Data volumes together with ASR, and that involves erasing the destination every time an OS update is applied to the source.
 Doing so would remove all snapshots on the destination, and would take quite a bit longer than an ordinary incremental backup.